ewardq/Linux-home-server/README.md

     "KiB Mem": {"total": 16280636, "free": 335140, "used": 11621308},
     "KiB Swap": {"total": 16280636, "free": 335140, "used": 11621308},
     "Timestamp": 1624400255}

+## Ansible automatic configuration
+This Ansible playbook can be used to automatically setup what's shown on this repository. `ansible_hs_playbook.yaml`

+For Wake-on-LAN it's necessary to replace the `network_adapter` variable for the actual network adapter name on the ansible playbook and it's also necessary to enable the feature on the BIOS as shown in **section 4** of the setup on this repo.
+This section of the playbook only works on Ubuntu for now due to the fact that the network configuration file is different depending on the Linux distro.

 ## Setup